 Porcelain Inlays and Onlays are types of restorations that are used to repair the top, or chewing portion of the teeth.
 A digital impression will be taken of your tooth or teeth that need the restoration (or replacements for metal fillings), and that information will be transferred to our CEREC® system.
 A new, metal-free porcelain inlay or onlay can be designed, developed, and created during your same appointment and placed by Dr. Azarbal, so there is no need to return for a second visit.
 Your new restoration should blend in with your natural tooth and provide an aesthetically appealing and durable alternative to a metal filling.
-To learn more, please visit our inlays and onlays page.
+To learn more, please visit our page on inlays and onlays.

 In the past when porcelain was used for a crown, it had to be baked onto a metal foundation.
 This has some disadvantages.
 Because of the need to cover the metal, the crowns required a more opaque layer, which detracts from the porcelain’s natural beauty.
 So, what would normally be a great way to mimic the beauty of natural teeth can end up looking fake.